Educating the Next Generation

-Why Northbrook MET?
+Why Northbrook College?

 If you would like a career in fashion & textile design or a related area, then this is the course for you.
 We are able to provide excellent facilities within a range of professionally equipped workspaces such as: